 Hello, friend.

 My name is Florrie.
-Thank you for being here with me.
+Thank you for being here.

 This is my little corner of the web.
 If any of this sounds interesting to you, you might enjoy it too.
 Feel free to explore and come back whenever you wish.